Anchor Foster Care has been supporting Foster Care Fortnight 2020 despite the current COVID-19 pandemic.

-The well-attended Foster Care Fortnight gathering was followed by a 'Q & A' session and then a creative activity, with children drawing their interpretations of our hatchling chicks.
+The well-attended Foster Care Fortnight gathering was followed by a 'Q & A' session and then a creative activity, with children drawing their interpretations of the hatchling chicks.

-The interactive experience kept attendees engaged for a cool 2.5 hours with participants listening intently and also asking questions directly to Alistair.
-In fact, one attendee stated afterwards that it was 'magical'; as the sesson took us on an adventure of sorts through the twists and turns of Alistair's delightfully rustic garden.
+The interactive experience kept attendees engaged for a cool 2.5 hours with participants listening intently and asking questions directly to Alistair.
+In fact, one attendee stated afterwards that it was 'magical', as the session took us on an adventure through the twists and turns of Alistair's delightful rustic garden.

-Our Recruitment Officer & Learning & Development Coordinator for Anchor SoL Wendy said of the event;
+Our Recruitment Officer & Learning & Development Coordinator for Anchor, said,

 "We're proud of our event which brought so many faces together, old and new.
 For some this was their first time connecting with other young people in the Anchor family.
-It was charming to see our young people wave and say 'hi' to each via the screens.
+It was touching to see our young people wave and say 'hi' to each other.

 Along with observing unhatched eggs in incubators and talking about the life cycle of young chicks, Alistair also spoke to attendees about composting, keeping the fowl safe from predators and gave a tour of his organic vegetable gardens.
 We also learnt about recycling.

-It was beautiful to see the joy on our children's faces when they first saw our fuzzy baby chickens.
-The experience taught me that even in a virtual world, a sense of connectedness and shared emotional experience is possible."
+It was beautiful to see the joy on our children's faces when they first saw the fuzzy baby chicks.
+The experience taught me that even in a virtual world, a sense of coming together and shared emotional experience is possible."

-We also learnt amusing facts – for example – did you know that if a chick has white ears, it lays white eggs, and if it has red ears, it lays brown eggs?
-We also all got a bit excited shouting out guesses as we attempted to label the green vegetation that grew in Alistair's garden.
+We also learnt amusing facts – for example – did you know that if a chicken has white ears, it lays white eggs, and if it has red ears, it lays brown eggs?
+We also all got a bit excited, shouting out guesses as we attempted to label the green vegetation that grew in Alistair's garden.

 Our nature event enabled our young people to reconnect and see each other, plus meet new faces.
-Some of our staff also brought young people along, and there was much joy being able to see people that we'd often heard mentioned but never met.
+Some of our staff also brought young people along, and there was much joy being able to see those who we had often heard mentioned but never met.

 #FCF2020 this year allowed us not only to applaud foster carers and the tremendous role they play but to also involve them, fostered children, and birth children in positive activities.
 Our 'Meet the Chicks' event most certainly met that criteria.

 "I loved being part of the Meet the Chicks event!
-Everybody felt so connected, and the whole event felt really natural despite being on Zoom.
+Everybody felt so connected, and the whole event felt natural, despite being on Zoom.

-It was great to meet some of our lovely and very bright and curious young people.
+It was great to meet some of our lovely, very bright and curious young people.
 It felt like it brought us all together."
+TS

-Children engage differently; Offer a variety of ways for young people to learn, whether through a hand's on or nature-based activity like the one described above or through watching videos.
+Children engage differently so offer a variety of ways for young people to learn.
+Whether it be through a hand's on or nature-based activity like the one described above or through watching videos, learning styles are key.

 Lastly, have fun.
 Whether they talk and engage actively or prefer to absorb information quietly, the trick is understanding when the activity is no longer enjoyable, and the child has disengaged.
 Try to incorporate activities that will let the child gain satisfaction in between more challenging ones.
-If they can get some answers right, or utilise pleasant aspects such as drawing as part of the learning, this will lead to more extended engagement.
+If they can get some answers right or utilise pleasant aspects such as drawing, this will lead to more extended engagement.